 An avid supporter of the art song repertory, Dylan is a frequent recitalist and champion of American art song.
 Dylan attended the SongFest Institute in Los Angeles, California in 2014, where he was awarded a Schubert Fellowship to study and perform art song repertoire.
 He appeared in many public master classes and concerts, including a special program celebrating the songs and poetry of California, featuring poet laureate and former NEA chairman Dana Gioia.

 Previous roles include L’Aumonier and Chevalier de la Force (Dialogues des Carmélites), King Kaspar (Amahl and the Night Visitors), and Tobias (Sweeney Todd).
-Dylan holds a bachelor’s degree from the University of Texas at Austin Butler School of Music, where he was the recipient of the Jack G. Taylor Memorial Endowed Presidential Scholarship in Fine Arts.
-He currently studies with Julie Simson.
+Dylan holds a bachelor’s degree from the University of Texas at Austin Butler School of Music, where he was the recipient of the Jack G. Taylor Memorial Endowed Presidential Scholarship in Fine Arts; as well as a master’s degree from the prestigious Shepherd School of Music at Rice University in Houston, Texas, where he was the recipient of the Elva Kalb Dumas Prize in Music.